ncatlab/nlab-content/pages/4614.md

 * **proper** if the inclusion $s X_n \hookrightarrow X_n$ of the degenerate simplices is a [[closed cofibration]], where $s X_n = \bigcup_i s_i(X_{n-1})$.

-Noticing hat the union of degenerate simplices appearing here is a [[Reedy model structure|latching object]] and that closed cofibrations are cofibrations in the [[Strøm model structure]] on [[Top]], the last condition equivalently says:
+Noticing that the union of degenerate simplices appearing here is a [[Reedy model structure|latching object]] and that closed cofibrations are cofibrations in the [[Strøm model structure]] on [[Top]], the last condition equivalently says:

 * $X_\bullet$ is **proper** if it is cofibrant in the [[Reedy model structure]] $[\Delta^{op}, Top_{Strom}]_{Reedy}$ on [[simplicial object]]s in [[Top]] with respect to the [[Strøm model structure]] on [[Top]].